Sahilj11/Learning-notes/Notes/MCA/2nd sem/CSA.md

 ### Basic operation
 ![](../../statics/Pasted%20image%2020240301071351.png)

+**Logic Gate:-** fundamental building blocks of digital circuits.
+They perform basic logical functions that are essential for digital computing.
+Each gate implements a Boolean function, which takes one or more binary inputs and produces a single binary output.
 #### **AND Gate**:
    - Definition: An AND gate is a digital logic gate that produces a high (binary 1) output only when all of its inputs are high (binary 1).
 Otherwise, it produces a low (binary 0) output.
    - Symbol: Usually represented by the symbol "&" or a triangle with the inputs on the sides and the output at the apex.